4meta5/learning-rust/async/notes.md

 > *In essence, a future represents a value that might not be ready yet.
 Usually the future becomes complete (the value is ready) due to an event happening somewhere else.*

+* [Juliex](https://github.com/withoutboats/juliex) - a simple futures *executor*
+    * implemented as a threadpool executor using a single, shared queue.
+Algorithmically, it is very similar to the Threadpool executor provided by the futures crate.
+The main difference is that juliex uses a crossbeam channel and performs a single allocation per spawned future, whereas the futures Threadpool uses std concurrency primitives and multiple allocations.

 **What is an executor?**
 An executor ensures that the future is executed.
 In practice, this works by `poll`ing all the futures until they return `Async::Ready`.
 Here is the definition of `Future::poll` method: